-One of the senior executives that know the ideology of the concept and actively works for its implementation (for example, the executive vice president of the company).
+One of the senior executives knows the ideology of the concept and actively works for its implementation (for example, the executive vice president of the company).

 In addition, the following definitions are used:

-Sponsors - the owners of processes that support the 6 sigma initiative and coordinate the relevant activities within their responsibilities.
+Sponsors - the owners of processes that support the Six Sigma initiative and coordinate the relevant activities within their responsibilities.

 Master of the black belt

 Persons with high technical and organizational skills.
 They provide technical guidance for 6 Sigma programs.